 Team communication apps like Slack or Teams facilitate two colossal problems: lack of focus and overwork.
-During regular work hours, pings are distracting; being repeatedly distracted over days and weeks lowers productivity and makes you exhausted; the natural progression is towards several of the problems outlined above.
+During regular work hours, pings are distracting; being repeatedly distracted over days and weeks lowers productivity and makes you exhausted; the natural progression is toward several of the problems outlined above.

-When onboarding someone, I ask them to write the hours they commit to online and available to the team on a team spreadsheet.
+When onboarding someone, I ask them to write the hours they commit to online and make them available to the team on a team spreadsheet.
 Ideally, that should be around 50 to 30% of their work hours and have at least 20% overlap with the person who is the farthest from them, time zone-wise.

 I’m not saying you need to patronize and babysit the adults who work for you.
 But I used to be the guy who was happy to see someone overwork and do nothing about it because I felt it would be a boon to the bottom line.
 Short-term, yes, but I eventually realized that it led to me losing my best people.
 You don’t want to be like I was.

 Let your people know you expect them to stick to their work hours, and if they are staying past that time, gently remind them that it’s time to take a break.

 2. Allow For an Office Stipend

 We usually think about office stipends as funds to get chairs, laptops, or second screens, but the most important thing is a discrete office.

 If your employees have an extra room at their places, by all means, give them a stipend to pimp them up.
 But if they aren’t so lucky — and depending on local Covid policies, consider renting them a spot at the local co-working place or a small office space outside the house.